DagHemberg/pAut.g8/README.md

 Following those is `(???)`, which is the expected solution to the example input data.
 The question marks are just a placeholder, meaning you have to replace them yourself with the expected solution (given the example input) for the problem in question.
 For December 13 part 1, 2017, this solution is `24`, and so is what you'd put in place of the question marks.
 This argument is also generic, meaning you can have `Int`s, `Double`s, `String`s, or even your own class as your expected output, depending on what the problem is asking of you.

-The `solve` method is what actually gets evaluated when you run the program.
-The input data is given as a list of strings, and it's up to you to determine what to do with it to solve the problem.
+The `solve` method is what actually gets evaluated when you run the program -- think of it as your `main` method.
+The input data is given as a list of strings (`data: List[String]`), and it's up to you to determine what to do with it to solve the problem.

 #### Automatic testing